petroemil/Rx.Book/Draft.md

 #### Generate

 Generate works in a very similar way to a traditional `for` loop.
-You have to provide an initial value, a condition to be checked and an iteration.
+You have to provide an initial value, a condition to be checked and an iterator logic.

 ```csharp
 // Code Sample 3-10